Why study this course

 If Chartered status is important to you, an MEng course may offer a quicker, more direct route than a BEng course.

-Other civil engineering courses available may include:
+Our other civil engineering courses include:

 - the opportunity to satisfy the full educational requirements to become a Chartered Engineer if you choose an MEng course